 What are the signs and symptoms of autism?

-The primary signs of autism are difficulties in communication and social interaction, as well as repetitive behaviours or interests.
+The primary signs of autism are difficulties in communication, social interaction, and repetitive behaviours or interests.
 Some of the specific symptoms may include:

 - 1. Delayed speech or language skills: Children with autism may not start speaking as early as other children, or they may have difficulty using language to communicate.

-- 2. Lack of eye contact: Children with autism may avoid eye contact with others, which can make it difficult to establish social bonds or understand social cues.
+- 2. Lack of eye contact: Children with autism may avoid eye contact with others, making it difficult to establish social bonds or understand social cues.

 - 3. Repetitive behaviours: This may include repetitive body movements, like flapping hands or spinning in circles, or repetitive behaviours like lining up toys or obsessively focusing on a particular interest.